votca/votca/share/doc/input_files.rst

 be a problem for simulations with several molecules with multiple types.
 During coarse-graining, the molecule type is identified by a name tag as names must be clearly identified.
 To do this, it is possible to read a topology and then modify parts of it.
-The new XMLtopology can be used with the ``—tpr`` option, as any other topology file.
+The new XML topology can be used with the ``—tpr`` option, as any other topology file.

-For example, if information about a molecule is not present at all, one can create one from a ``.pdb`` file as follows
+For example, if information about a molecule is not present at all, a XML topology file can be created from a ``.pdb`` file as follows

 .. code:: xml